 One note on harvesting it: add a little glycerine into the tincture to bind up the pectic or it could gel up in your bottles (and use the dried berries, fresh are too pectiny)

-I left the class that evening intrigued by Hawthorn, particularly the Christian iconography associated with it.
+I was intrigued by Hawthorn, particularly the Christian iconography associated with it.
 I hadn’t been Christian since I was a child.
 I also wasn’t Catholic and did not have any association with the Sacred Heart symbol.

 Then we got the stomach flu.